Sixth Form Admissions

 Minimum Requirements for Course Continuation

-Additionally, we expect students to exceed a minimum standard at the end of Year 12 to continue with the same course into Year 13.
-It is unrealistic to imagine you will cope with the Year 13 if you are unable to achieve this satisfactory level in Year 12.
-So, you must achieve at least AS Grade D in any subject you want to pursue to full A Level.
+Admission to the Sixth Form is for two years of study.
+However, students must achieve at least AS Grade D in any subject they wish to pursue to full A Level.
 Students are expected to study three subjects to A Level, with many continuing with four.
-Those who do not secure the required Grade Ds, who wish to remain full-time at the school, will be offered the option to complete their timetable with AS courses.
+Students who do not secure the required Grade Ds, who wish to remain full-time at the school, will be offered the option to complete their timetable with other courses that the school alsready provides, subject to timetable and availability.

 The Induction Course